-- You must perform all of the main steps in the Discovery process. - You can use either CDP Discovery, Device/Topology, or Import Configuration Files-based Discovery - ISC does not support partial mesh VPN topologies.
+- You must perform all of the main steps in the Discovery process. - You can use either CDP Discovery, Device/Topology, or Import Configuration Files-based Discovery.
+The recommendation is to use either Device/Topology or Import Configuration Files-based Discovery. - ISC does not support partial mesh VPN topologies.
 If the Discovery process discovers a Partial Mesh VPN, you must split the partial mesh VPN into smaller units (usually a combination of full mesh VPNs and Hub and Spoke VPNs). - After completion of the automated Discovery process, you must schedule and run a Task Manager > Collect Config task for all discovered devices.